SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/ticketing_and_troubleshooting/README.md

-# Week 2 – IT Support Ticketing & Troubleshooting
+# IT Support Ticketing & Troubleshooting

-In Week 2 of my IT Support Lab Portfolio, I simulated how real IT teams use ticketing systems to manage and resolve user issues.
+In this lab, I simulated how real IT teams use ticketing systems to manage and resolve user issues.
 Using Jira Service Management, I created and resolved realistic support tickets involving login failures, VPN problems, printer spooler issues, and Outlook sync errors.

 I also wrote SOPs and end-user-friendly explanations based on each ticket, just like IT support teams do in production environments.